Source code for pgmpy.estimators.StructureScore

 """

-Abstract base class for structure scoring classes in pgmpy.
-Use any of the
+Abstract base class for structure scoring in pgmpy.

-are used to measure how well a model is able to describe the given data
+Structure scores are used to evaluate how well a given Bayesian network structure

 Parameters